“It’s really hard to get comfortable with being uncomfortable all the time. But when you do, amazing things happen.” – Unknown –

 1. Build LEADERSHIP skills and capacity with the purpose of encouraging life-long engagement in community and mentorship.
 2. EMPOWER female-identified youth with the confidence, life skills and tools to propel them on their journey ahead.
 3. Instill the concept of taking ACTION by nurturing youth ambassadors towards effecting impactful change in their own lives and the lives of those around them.
 4. Provide opportunities to explore the true PURPOSE of being an active leader that is empowered to create impact within our community locally, nationally and globally.

 Girls Who LEAP: Lead to Empower and Act with Purpose is a year-round program that provides leadership and mentorship opportunities for inner-city girls in the Downtown Eastside and Grandview Woodlands communities.
-The Girls Who LEAP Society engages 100+ girls from grades 6-12, 20+ amazing female mentors, as well as several elders throughout the year!
+The Girls Who LEAP Society engages preteens, teens, mentors and elders throughout the year!

 Using the tri-mentorship model, this program connects existing female-identified youth from Britannia Secondary with pre-teen girls in its feeder elementary schools – Britannia, Seymour, Grandview/¿Uuqinak’uuh, Xpey’ and Strathcona – along with community mentors and elders.
 There are weekly ongoing sessions that continue to target life skill and leadership development.
 Once a month, there are LEAP opportunities for collaboration between groups to foster community engagement and connection.
 Four times a year, in each programming season, GWL will host a LEAP POWER weekend to reinforce strategies and tools to help our youth navigate transitions from elementary to high school and post-secondary.
 GWL monthly workshops and seasonal POWER weekends are a combination of curriculum-based and interactive activities to provide real-world context and practical application.